Luxembourg Palace, built for a queen

 Finally, the palace was entirely refurnished in Louis-Philippe style.

 The Orangerie was built during that time.

-Sadly, by the mid-1750s the Medici Fountain had fallen into disrepair; it had also lost most of its sculptures and decorations.
+Sadly, by the mid-1750s the fountain and its elongated basin had fallen into disrepair and lost most of its sculptures and decorations.

 The two fountains are therefore back to back.